edinburgh-rbm/mois-examples/roessler/index.md

 \end{aligned}
 $$

-It is a simple example of the use of the *OrdinaryProcess* class and is implemented in the [Roessler.scala](https://github.com/edinburgh-rbm/mois-examples/blob/master/src/main/scala/uk/ac/ed/inf/mois/examples/Roessler.scala) file as follows just like this:
+It is a simple example of the use of the [ODE] class and is implemented in the [Roessler.scala](https://github.com/edinburgh-rbm/mois-examples/blob/master/src/main/scala/uk/ac/ed/inf/mois/examples/Roessler.scala) file as follows just like this: